 Near misses had to be endured with old favourite Unowhatimeanharry and Litterale Ci but the Manor Farm stables squad can look onwards and upwards to a season in which several stars are backed up by some fresh young blood and the likes of the seasoned The Last Samuri.

 Fry, notched up 53 winners from 245 runners and collected £787,617 in prize money last season and with 15 winners already expectations will be high that total will be surpassed with ease this time around.

-Harry kindly spoke Tony Elves of ATR about some of those he hopes will be making there mark in the busy months ahead.
+Harry kindly spoke to Tony Elves of attheraces.com about some of his leading prospects for season ahead.